ppy/osu-wiki/news/2022/2022-06-23-project-loved-june-2022.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/topics/1582851?n=2)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/topics/1582850?n=2)

 Before we proceed with this month's picks, we'd like to introduce you to the newest members of the Project Loved team!
-Coming from the Global Moderation Team, ::ChillierPear::{ user=9501251 } and [Venix](https://osu.ppy.sh/users/5999631) have joined us to fulfill the duty of beatmap content moderation on Loved picks.
+Coming from the Global Moderation Team, ::ChillierPear::{ user=9501251 } and ::Venix::{ user=5999631 } have joined us to fulfill the duty of beatmap content moderation on Loved picks.

 We'd also like to give special thanks to ::Hubz::{ user=10379965 } for giving our banner a fresh coat of paint and getting it up to current osu! standards in terms of design!
 Hopefully this won't be the only design-related update that Project Loved will be seeing in the future ;).